arghyam/powering-up-portals/Readme.md

 Our main goal is to empower users to share their expertise and insights on the India Water Portal.
 Specifically, we aim to:

 1. Enable users to contribute articles, events, opportunities, and translations.
-2. Simplify user login with existing accounts.
-3. Implement role-based access control to manage contributions and moderation effectively.
-4. Enhance the user interface to make it more user-friendly and intuitive.
+2. Enhance the user interface to make it more user-friendly and intuitive.
+3. The project acknowledges that there are challenges to address, such as ensuring the quality of user-generated content and making the login process smooth.
+Overall, the goal is to empower users and create a richer resource on water for everyone.

 By fostering user engagement and collaboration, we hope to create a vibrant community that actively participates in water conservation efforts.

+## High Level Approach

+The project should be built with
+**Backend CMS** ->To post events and articles
+**Page builder** ->Wordpress like software tool for frontend(No code) **Malibu** -> JS framework
+**Metype** -> Comments and Login (RBAC) platform

 ## Technical Stack

-- **Frontend**: Next.js, React.js
+- **Frontend**: Page Builder
-- **Backend**: Node.js, Express.js
+- **Backend**: Bold Backend CMS
-- **Database**: MongoDB, MySQL
+- **Database**: Cloudfare DB managed by Quintype
-- **Authentication**: OAuth
-- **Other Tools**:Content Management System (CMS)
+- **Other Tools**: Metype Forms, UGC